Zahra-Alaeddini/GKDRMTL/README.md

 To address class imbalance in edge prediction tasks:
 - **Weighted binary cross-entropy loss** is applied
-- **Adaptive negative sampling** improves performance on sparse graphs
+- **Adaptive hard negative sampling** improves performance on sparse graphs

 ## 📝 License
 This project is licensed under the [MIT License](LICENSE).